-- Remove the protective decal from the new Pro Power Kit V2 to expose the Bypass Mode wire terminals.
+- Remove the protective decal from the Pro Power Kit v2 to expose the Bypass Mode wire terminals.

-- Detach the doorbell wires from the internal doorbell and straighten the ends.
+- Detach the doorbell wires from the internal doorbell chime and straighten the ends.

 - Turn the power back on at the breaker.

-- In the Ring app, select your Ring Doorbell Pro.
-Then tap the gear-shaped icon, and set Doorbell Type to None.
+- In the Ring app, select your Ring Video Doorbell Pro, then tap the gear-shaped icon and set Doorbell Type to None.

-If you ever need to remove your doorbell wires from the Pro Power Kit, press down on the lever on the rear to open the terminal clamps, and pull the wires straight out.
+If you ever need to remove your doorbell wires from the Pro Power Kit v2, press down on the lever on the rear to open the terminal clamps, then pull the wires straight out.

 Want a New Doorbell Chime?

-You can still receive Ring and Motion Alerts with your mobile device, but if you prefer to have a dedicated doorbell chime, consider adding a Ring Chime or Chime Pro.
+You will still receive Ring and Motion Alerts on your mobile device, but if you prefer to have a dedicated, audible doorbell chime, consider adding a Ring Chime or Chime Pro to your setup.